Scrambles86/dice_depot/README.md

     <li>As a user, I expect to be able to easily log in to my profile to be able to check on the status of past and present orders.</li>
     <li>As a user, I would like to be able to sell my unwanted games.</li>
     <li>As a user, I would like to know the price that I would be offered for selling games, without being pressured into commiting to selling for that price.</li>
-    <li>As a user, I would like the ability to be able to sort games by length of play, publisher and recommended age range.</li>
+    <li>As a user, I would like the ability to be able to keep a profile to save my details for faster checkouts.</li>
 </ul>

 <h2>Wireframes</h2>